Back to Blog

 Does LVR affect my ability to access equity?

 Yes, your LVR determines how much equity you can access for renovations, investment property deposits, or other purposes.
-Most banks will only lend up to 80% of your property value, so your usable equity is the difference between 80% and your current LVR.
+Most banks will only lend up to 80% of your property value (or 70% for investors), so your usable equity is the difference between this threshold and your current LVR.

 Disclaimer